front/wp-cli-build/README.md

 $ wp package install front/wp-cli-build
 ```

+**Note:** If you don't have enough memory the package intaller will fail silently.
+To see if installation was successful, run `$ wp package list`.
+If empty, locate your php.ini and increase the memory_limit.

 ## Quick Start
 You need WP installed to get started, so if you don't already have an existing site: `wp core download and install`.